 How many flight attendants are at American Airlines?

-This number also appears to be quite sensible if we take into account the size of American in comparison to its counterparts.
+This number also appears to be quite sensible if we take into account the size of America in comparison to its counterparts.
 For instance, Delta Airlines pointed out that it has about 19,000 flight attendants working for the mainline and 9,000 others working for the regional carrier.
-Considering that American has a similar size of the fleet as Delta, a figure closer to 18,500 attendants seems more appropriate in proportion to the company.
+Considering that America has a similar size of fleet as Delta, a figure closer to 18,500 attendants seems more appropriate in proportion to the company.

 Well, how does American Airlines benchmark to these standards?
-Currently, mainline American Airlines has a fleet of approximately 950 aircrafts and categorizes them in both the widebody and the narrowbody aircrafts.
-Applying typical crewing ratios, the airline probably cycles through a pool of about 15 000 to 17 000 mainline flight attendants to staff such planes.
+Currently, mainline American Airlines has a fleet of approximately 950 aircraft and categorizes them in both the widebody and the narrowbody aircraft.
+Applying typical crewing ratios, the airline probably cycles through a pool of about 15,000 to 17,000 mainline flight attendants to staff such planes.

 On the other hand, if it wanted to have a fleet carrying passengers under the branded regional flights, American Eagle would need an additional 2000 to 3000 flight attendants to relieve one another for the regional flights that use smaller planes.
 Attributed to these factors, it is possible to estimate that there are between 18,000 and 20,000 flight attendants serving both mainline and regional American Airlines.

-It is impossible to give the precise number, but according to the available data the approximate number of flight attendants currently employed by the American Airlines, as well as all connected regional carriers, is about 18 500.
-This number is proportional to the numerous aircrafts this airline has, and is in consonance with staffing practices within the airline industry.
-As a company that has thousands of flights daily across the world, American requires a full camp of flight attendants to sustain its daily flight schedule.
-Anything less could soon lead to a subpar railway network system characterised by lots of delays and even cancellations of trains.
+It is impossible to give the precise number, but according to the available data the approximate number of flight attendants currently employed by American Airlines, as well as all connected regional carriers, is about 18,500.
+This number is proportional to the numerous aircraft this airline has and aligns with staffing practices within the airline industry.
+As a company that has thousands of flights daily across the world, America requires a full camp of flight attendants to sustain its daily flight schedule.
+Anything less could soon lead to a subpar railway network system characterized by lots of delays and even cancellations of trains.

-So the next time you fly with the American Airlines, which by the way is a major airline that transports passengers across the United States and the world, just remember there is a uniformed crew member of the 18,500 employed by the company to ensure that your flight is safe and as comfortable as possible.
-Why flying American?
-From arranging your seat at the gate to the aisle before takeoff, serving hot meals and beverages mid- air, to saying good-bye at your final destination, it is the flight attendants who strive throughout the system of the American Airlines every day.
+So the next time you fly with American Airlines, which by the way is a major airline that transports passengers across the United States and the world, just remember there is a uniformed crew member of the 18,500 employed by the company to ensure that your flight is safe and as comfortable as possible.
+Why fly American?
+From arranging your seat at the gate to the aisle before takeoff, serving hot meals and beverages mid-air, to saying good-bye at your final destination, it is the flight attendants who strive throughout the system of American Airlines every day.
 These plans are crucial in maintaining the quality of travel standards that Americans desire when flying.